hailangx/hailangx.github.com/_posts/2025/2025-08-24-interview-prep.md

 - **Project Leadership**: Leading teams (e.g., your ANN infra rewrite); defining technical direction.
 - **Collaboration**: Cross-functional work; conflict resolution.
-- **Ethics in AI**: OpenAI's focus—safety, biases in vector search.
+- **Ethics in AI**: AI Company's focus—safety, biases in vector search.

 **Preparation Tip**: Prepare a 45-min presentation on a resume project (e.g., Cosmos DB vector search), covering trade-offs and impact.
 Questions: "Tell me about a complex project you led" or "How do you handle competing priorities?"

 ## General Preparation Advice
 - **Practice Platforms**: LeetCode (medium/hard, distributed-focused), Grokking the System Design Interview, Designing Data-Intensive Applications (for DB internals).
-- **OpenAI-Specific**: Read their Charter, blog (ethics/safety), and research on RAG/vector search.
+- **AI Company-Specific**: Read their Charter, blog (ethics/safety), and research on RAG/vector search.
 Tie your experience to their mission.
 - **Mock Interviews**: Simulate 1-hour coding/system design; focus on communication.
 - **Gaps to Address**: If any, deepen on Rockset-like converged indexing or GCP/AWS specifics, but your vector/DB background minimizes this.
 - **Timeline**: Process takes 4-8 weeks; aim for depth over breadth.